Model Quiz Results

 Opportunity Culture Model

 Public Impact’s Opportunity Culture initiative aims to provide more students with consistently excellent teaching by extending the reach of high-quality teachers.
 The model takes existing school staff and redistributes roles and responsibilities to leverage talent in ways that boost student learning and educator satisfaction.
 Multi-classroom leaders are excellent teachers who lead a team of about six teachers.
-With additional support and more specialized staff, teachers collaborate on instructional planning, share best practices around rigorous and personalized learning, and participate in just-right professional development sessions.
+With additional support and more specialized staff, teachers collaborate on instructional planning, share best practices around rigorous and personalized learning, participate in just-right professional development sessions, and engage in more small-group tutoring than in typical schools.
+In some variants, teachers on these teams also extend their reach and earn more.
 This model ensures that teachers have access to more effective learning strategies and students receive consistently high-quality instruction.

 Public Impact partners with K–12 schools and districts to support the restructuring of school design and operations to make this model work.
 Currently implemented across more than 10 states and 50 districts nationwide, Opportunity Culture has shown to provide approximately one-half year of extra learning in reading and math.